dsharlet/array/README.md

 ```

 These reduction operators generate loops that can be readily optimized by the compiler.
-For example, consider the cross product: if `crosses`, `xs`, and `ys` have shape `shape<dim<0, 3>, dim<>>`, the compiler will see small constant loops and unroll them, and then likely inline and evaluate `epsilon3` at compile time.
+For example, consider the cross product: if `crosses`, `xs`, and `ys` have shape `shape<dim<0, 3>, dim<>>`, the compiler will likely be able to optimize this to similar efficiency as hand-written code.
-The reductions also compose well with loop transformations like `split`.
+These reductions also compose well with loop transformations like `split`.
 For example, a matrix multiplication can be tiled like so(\*):
 ```c++
   // Adjust this depending on the target architecture.
 For AVX2,